-Prep Golf Roundup
+Prep sports r-oundup

 Leading the way for St. Paul was Gage Espy with a 41 while Zach Howman added a 46.
 Trevor Kusa also fired a 46 to add a nice third score.
 Zach McGregor carded a 60 while Like Miller added a 71 and Jexin McQuate added a 77.

+The Norwalk Lady Truckers defeated Tiffin Columbian Tuesday 185-203 at Eagle Creek.

+Bethany Cring tied the school-record through nine holes with a 38, while Ana Little shot a 39, Hannah Dumbeck 48 and Regan Kastor 60.

-The Norwalk Lady Truckers took fourth place in the Shelby Invitational on Monday with a team score of 411.
+Norwalk took fourth place in the Shelby Invitational on Monday with a team score of 411.

 Hannah Dumbeck earned a medal in the invite with a 95 while Bethany Cring fired a 96 and Anna Little added a 97 to give the Truckers three impressive scores.
 Chloe Thomas carded a 123 while Noelle Jackson added a 135 and Madison Duncan added a 137.